List of Endeavour characters: Police Constable (PC) James "Jim" Strange

-Constable Strange is one of many Police Constables in the Oxford City Police and is portrayed by Sean Rigby.
+Constable Strange is one of many police constables in the Oxford City Police and is portrayed by Sean Rigby.
 Morse and Strange meet in Series 1 episode 'Girl' and immediately become friends, with Strange one of the few to take the time to truly get to know Morse and gaining a better understanding of his character.
-At the end of series 1, Strange takes the police exam to become a Sergeant in Morse's place, but at the beginning of series 2 it is revealed that he failed.
-As a police-constable, he partakes in a great deal of legwork on the streets and is shown to keep his head in a crisis, taking command of a situation quickly and efficiently.
+At the end of series 1, Strange takes the police exam to become a sergeant in Morse's place, but at the beginning of series 2 it is revealed that he failed.
+As a PC, he partakes in a great deal of legwork on the streets and is shown to keep his head in a crisis, taking command of a situation quickly and efficiently.
 In series 2, Strange is invited to become a freemason, and accepts, despite Morse's disapproval.

-At the beginning of series 3, Strange is promoted to Sergeant, and in the third episode he moves from uniform to CID, replacing DS Jakes as Morse's immediate superior.
+At the beginning of series 3, Strange is promoted to sergeant, and in the third episode he moves from uniform to CID, replacing DS Jakes as Morse's immediate superior.
 This puts a strain on their friendship and a clash at the end of Series 3 when Strange reiterates his authority over his and Morse's contrasting methods of policing.
 However, the two remain on the same side; they work together on a more even keel during Series 4 and in Series 6 and after the closure of Cowley Station, Strange falsely claims Morse to be a brother Freemason in order to get him transferred back to CID.

 Woman Police Constable (WPC) Shirley Trewlove

 W.P.C.
 Trewlove, played by Dakota Blue Richards, joins the Oxford City Police at the Cowley Police Station in Series 3, Episode 2.
 She is an efficient and effective investigator and swiftly gains Morse's praise in her diligence and abilities.
 Chief Superintendent Bright sees her as an attractive addition to the station and proves to be exceedingly protective of her; for her part, she becomes extremely fond of him in turn.
-Given the 1960s setting to the stories, Trewlove is sometimes treated in a condescending manner by visiting detectives and those under investigation and has to be defended by Morse, Strange and Thursday following a confrontation with a sexist, misogynist Box.
+A woman in police work was novel in the 1960s.
+Constable Trewlove is sometimes treated in a condescending manner by detectives as well as suspects.
+Morse, Strange, Thursday, and Bright step to her defense, particularly following a confrontation with a sexist, misogynist Box.

-In a similar manner to Joan Thursday, Shirley Trewlove develops a distant yet romantic fondness for Morse which he fails to reciprocate.
+In a similar manner to Joan Thursday, Shirley Trewlove develops a distant yet romantic fondness for Morse which he also fails to openly reciprocate.
+Perhaps out of a sense of propriety of not jeopardizing his work or reputation at work.
 In Series 5 she quietly starts to see D.C.
 George Fancy, and their growing relationship is observed by Morse.
-She is obviously deeply affected at the end of the series when D.C.
-Fancy dies in gang-war crossfire, but quietly leaves for Scotland Yard to focus on her work, telling Morse to make the most of life before she departs.
+He seems to believe she is worthy of a more sophisticated partner.
+Trewlove is obviously deeply affected at the end of the series when D.C.
+Fancy dies in gang-war crossfire.
+She leaves for a new position at Scotland Yard.
+At her departure she tells Morse to 'make the most of life'.